junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass gives him a upset smile.

-And Sam sighs a soft "Yeah".
+Sam sighs a soft "Yeah" and falls to silence.

 <br>